Help organizations across the world improve occupational health and safety management to better protect workers.

 Who are we ?

-We are the ISO Project Committee (PC) that is responsible for the development of the new ISO standard ISO 45001 Occupational health and safety management systems - Requirements with guidance for use.
-This standard defines good practices in OH&S management and specifies requirements for a management system.
+We are the ISO Technical Committee (TC) that is responsible for the on-going development of the new ISO standard ISO 45001 Occupational health and safety management systems - Requirements with guidance for use, and the development of supporting guidance and standards.
+ISO 45001 defines good practices in OH&S management and specifies requirements for a management system.
 The standard applies to all forms and sizes of organization, performing any types of activities.

 What is OH&S management?

 OH&S management controls the conditions and factors that affect, or could affect, the health and safety of workers (including temporary workers and contractor personnel), visitors, or any other person in the workplace, to avoid their ill health and/or injury.